 This model shows the implementation of a QPSK transmitter and receiver.
-The receiver addresses practical issues in wireless communications, e.g. carrier frequency and phase offset, timing offset and frame synchronization.
-The receiver demodulates the received symbols and outputs a simple message to the MATLAB® command line.
+The receiver addresses practical issues in wireless communications, e.g. carrier frequency and phase offset, timing drift and frame synchronization.
+The receiver demodulates the received symbols and outputs a simple message (e.g., to the Diagnostic Viewer).

 - Available Example Implementations

 - AWGN Channel with Frequency Offset and Variable Delay

 - Raised Cosine Receive Filter